o-ran-sc/ric-plt-sdl/README.md

 ## Documentation

 Documentation is generated with `doxygen` tool.
+Dependency to `doxygen` tool is optional.
+If not installed, then `doxygen-doc` target will not be created to Makefile.

 By default `make doxygen-doc` creates HTML, PDF and PS documents (if the needed tools are available).
 The documents are created to: